buildo/wiro/docs/src/main/tut/authorization.md

 ## Authorization

-How do I authorize my routes? just add a `Token` argument to your methods.
+How do I authorize my routes? just add a `Auth` argument to your methods.

 Wiro takes care of extracting the token from "Authorization" http header in the form `Token token=${YOUR_TOKEN}`.
 The token will automagically passed as `token` argument.